Anthropic ships Claude Opus 4.8 as a "modest but tangible improvement" that tops GPT-5.5 in most benchmarks

 Key Points

-- The model detects coding errors four times more often than its predecessor.
+- The model detects coding errors four times more effectively than its predecessor.

-- Dynamic workflows can deploy hundreds of parallel sub-agents for tasks.
+- Dynamic workflows allow for hundreds of parallel sub-agents to be deployed.

 Article Excerpt